Skip to content

 Pursuant to the customs valuation rules, the assessment is whether the dependence has affected the price, whereas according to the OECD Guidelines, one seeks to find the “arm’s length price”.
 However, the goal is the same, in that both methods shall ensure that the price is approximately equal to market price and is determined as if the parties were not related.

 There are also similarities between some of the methods in the customs valuation rules and the methods in the OECD Guidelines.
-For example, the Customs Act, Section 7-14 regarding sales price in Norway, has similarities to the OECD’s resale price method.
-Furthermore, there are similarities between the Customs Act, Section 7-15 regarding computed customs value and the OECD’s cost plus method.
+For example, the Movement of Goods Act, Section 6-7 regarding sales price in Norway, has similarities to the OECD’s resale price method.
+Furthermore, there are similarities between the Movement of Goods Act, Section 6-8 regarding computed customs value and the OECD’s cost plus method.

-The customs authorities focus, however, is on the transaction method in the Customs Act, Section 7-10 and whether the price has been affected by the relationship of dependence.
+The customs authorities focus, however, is on the transaction method in the Movement of Goods Act, Section 6-3 and whether the price has been affected by the relationship of dependence.
 The customs authorities will therefore primarily investigate transfer pricing documentation in this context and not in relation to the other methods for the determination of customs value.

 4.3.2 Differences

-The Customs Act requires that individual goods that are imported are declared to the customs authorities, cf. the Customs Act, Section 4-10, second paragraph.
-In the declaration of goods, business operators are subject to an expanded declaration duty in that they must state the customs value of the goods, cf. the Customs Regulations, Section 4-20-1.
+The Movement of Goods Act requires that individual goods that are imported are declared to the customs authorities, cf. the Movement of Goods Act, Section 3-2.
+In the declaration of goods, business operators are subject to an expanded declaration duty in that they must state the customs value of the goods, cf. the Movement of Goods Regulations, Section 4-1-1 h.
 The customs authorities will thereby seek to find the correct customs value for the individual goods that are imported.
 In comparison, the OECD Guidelines do not require that a value be determined for each of the goods in each individual transaction.
 Instead, there is latitude to merge transactions over a period and offset adjustments, so that the correct arm’s length price is achieved over a period.
 This is also in accordance with the system in the tax legislation, with periodic reporting of income and taxes/duties.

 Based on the fact that the customs authorities’ goal is that the customs value for each of the imported goods is correct, a main challenge is to prepare transfer pricing documentation that is relevant in relation to the goods in question.